 NUK took its claim/slogan “Understanding Life” even more literally and, once again, became a pioneer.
 In the course of the first decade of 2000, numerous products were developed that helped to make the lives of children and their parents healthier and better organised.
 Clever ideas were just as important as medical findings for this.

 2003 saw the combined bottle and teat system, “NUK FIRST CHOICE”, come into the world.
 In 2006, the NUK Oral Care programme began for healthy and hygienic oral development.
 In 2007, the NUK Genius Soother arrived on the baby shelves; its optimised teat shape combined all the scientific findings that NUK had collected up till then.
 In 2010, NUK entered completely new territory: the NUK Baby Bottle Cleanser to make baby bottles, teats and soothers simply cleaner.
 So, at the end of the first decade there were lots of new products that perfectly suited dynamic and flexible lifestyles with children in the new millennium.

 The 2010s began exactly like the last six decades: with new children.
 The demands made on natural products that are suitable for babies are constantly changing – every generation has different needs.

-In 2012 the NUK First Choice+ appeared: the new generation of teats.
+The same year, the NUK First Choice+ appeared: the new generation of teats for relaxed feeding as at a mother’s breast.
 Contributions to the development of this product were made not only by medical professionals and midwives, but also by mothers - the best people to know what the ideal baby bottle has to be like.